ParthBadani96/B2B-SaaS-Churn-Prediction/README.md

 Used SMOTE (Synthetic Minority Oversampling Technique) to balance the dataset.

 Model Training:
-Trained multiple models, including Logistic Regression.
+Trained multiple models, including Logistic Regression, Random Forest, and XGBoost.

 Evaluation:
 Evaluated models using metrics like accuracy, precision, recall, and F1-score.